eth-educators/ethstaker-knowledgebase/staking-glossary.md

 The [Beacon Chain](staking-glossary.md#beacon-chain) has a tempo divided into [slots](staking-glossary.md#slot) (12 seconds) and [epochs](staking-glossary.md#epoch) (32 slots).
 The first slot in each epoch is a checkpoint.
 When a supermajority of validators [attests](staking-glossary.md#attestation) to the link between two checkpoints, they can be [justified](staking-glossary.md#justification) and then when another checkpoint is justified on top, they can be [finalized](staking-glossary.md#finalization).

+## Client

+An implementation of Ethereum software that verifies transactions in a block.
+These can be [consensus layer clients](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) or [execution layer clients](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients).
+Each validator needs both an execution layer client and a consensus layer client.

 ## Committees

 A group of at least 128 [validators](staking-glossary.md#validator) assigned to validate blocks in each [slot](staking-glossary.md#slot).
 One of the validators in the committee is the aggregator, responsible for aggregating the signatures of all other validators in the committee that agree on an attestation.
 Not to be confused with [sync committees](staking-glossary.md#sync-committee).